blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

      \end{array}
    \right.$

-Having determined a reccurance, we can now translate this into building a table of values we can then turn around and look up.
+Having determined a recurrence, we can now translate this into building a table of values we can then turn around and look up.

 ````python